X-Cell-R8A Dietary Supplement to Increase Endurance, Energy, and Physical Stamina. Developed by Dr. Gregory Ellis

 Potassium

-Body content and function: Potassium is the principal intracellular cation with a concentration inside the cell 30 times more than in the extracellular water.
-This small extracellular quantity is very important to the transmission of nerve impulses, to the control of skeletal muscle contraction, and to the maintenance of normal blood pressure.
-Dietary sources and intake: Potassium is widely distributed in foods and processing of the food supply has led to a relative increase in sodium and a decrease in potassium.
-The richest sources are unprocessed foods especially meats, fruits, and vegetables.
+Potassium is widely distributed in foods and processing of the food supply has led to a relative increase in sodium and a decrease in potassium.
+The richest sources are unprocessed foods especially

 Toxicity: Acute intoxication will result from enteral or parenteral intake usually requiring and intake of 18,000 mg for an adult.
-This toxic amount is far greater than that received in the daily dose of X-Cell-R8: in fact 70 times greater!
+This toxic amount is far greater

 Aspartic acid

-Body content and function: This is a non-essential amino acid synthesized in the body from the amino acid glutamate and vitamin B6 as a cofactor.
-It has an important function in the urea cycle (the body’s method of ammonia release).
-Aspartic acid can also enter the energy producing Kreb’s or TCA cycle.
-The above two functions of aspartic acid are believed to be the prime effect of X-Cell-R8 in increasing energy.
+above two functions of aspartic acid are believed to be the prime effect of X-Cell-R8 in increasing energy.
 Aspartic acid can stimulate the immune system and may protect against radioactivity.

 Dietary sources and intake: Aspartic acid is highly concentrated in protein foods: